cropro78/HP-250-G4-Hackintosh-Opencore/README.md

 For this you will be needing ProperTree

-Under device properties, under PciRoot(0x0)/Pci(0x2,0x0) (If it doesn't exist, just create a new key with the same type) you will insert the next properties:
+Under device properties, under PciRoot(0x0)/Pci(0x2,0x0) (If it doesn't exist, just create a new key with the same type) you will need to insert the next properties (Picture down below)

 Also for HDMI audio, it is necessarry to create also PciRoot(0x0)/Pci(0x03,0x0) to get audio working, you will have to use those settings which are in the same screenshot, and also